Lebanese Shish Tavuk: Middle Eastern Chicken Skewers Recipe

 - You can keep the marinade prepared for using any time you want.

-- Skip using spices your health cannot keep up with.
+- Skip using spices that your health cannot keep up with.

 Do try this tasty recipe and tell me how it was and also tell me what variations you used.